Welcome to Kebo Valley Golf Club

 The 8th Oldest Club in the Country

-Richard Berzinski a Golf Digest Ranking Panelist reported this summer, “I have rated over 100 different golf courses through out United States and Canada, and I have never played a course with any better greens than I played today at Kebo!”
+Richard Berzinski, a Golf Digest Ranking Panelist, reported this summer, “I have rated over 100 different golf courses throughout the United States and Canada, and I have never played a course with any better greens than I played today at Kebo!”